 During treatment, a child is gradually exposed to new or "challenge" foods.
 Coping skills are taught and motivators are used to help kids develop healthy eating behaviors.

 As a parent, you also learn strategies to help your child continue their progress toward more normalized eating.
 Many parents feel more confident in their parenting skills after going through treatment with their child.

-"We have a variety of levels of care at Children's Health, including a unique, ARFID specific program," says Dr. Sacco.
+"We have a variety of levels of care at Children's Health, including a unique, ARFID specific program," says Dr. Ghannadpour.
 "We support parents in making lasting changes in mealtime avoidance behaviors at home, and we constantly evaluate progress to ensure kids get better."